rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 \end{array}
 $$

-The resolved value is the value of the single cell wire $\bar{w}$.

-\motivdef it allows us to have a concise notation for a cell that resolves to a single wire value.
+\motivdef it allows us to have a concise notation for a cell that resolves to a single wire value represented by the cell wire $\bar{w}$.

 \newcommand{\cw}{\text{cellWire}}
 - \subdefinition{get cell wire} $\cw(\bar{w}, f): \Option(\CWire(\abst{g})) = \bar{w}$